k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

-Thanks to Desiree Tommasi for testing SSMSE and providing comments that greatly improved this manuscript; Robert Wildermuth and Peter Kuriyama for their extensive testing of the SSMSE package; Matthew Damiano, Allan Hicks, and Huihua Lee for early discussions regarding MSE and the development of SSMSE; and Corrine Bassin and Christine Stawitz for their support in setting up the repository and documentation.
+Thanks to Desiree Tommasi for testing SSMSE and providing comments that greatly improved this manuscript; Robert Wildermuth and Peter Kuriyama for their extensive testing of SSMSE; Matthew Damiano, Allan Hicks, and Huihua Lee for early discussions regarding MSE and the development of SSMSE; and Corrine Bassin and Christine Stawitz for their support in setting up the repository and documentation.
 KD and NV acknowledge funding for this project was provided